netdata/netdata/claim/README.md

   -e NETDATA_CLAIM_PROXY=PROXY \
  netdata/netdata
 ```
+>Note: This command only works for connecting a new container.
+If you are claiming an existing container that can not be recreated,
+you can add the container by going to Netdata Cloud, clicking the `Nodes` tab, clicking `Connect Nodes`, selecting `Docker, and following
+the instructions and commands provided.

 The output that would be seen from the connection process when using other methods will be present in the container logs.